Uttar Pradesh records highest single-day spike of 809 COVID-19 cases, tally rises to 16,594

 Besides, the state government has fixed the price of COVID-19 testing by the RT-PCR method to a maximum of Rs 2,500 and hospitals have been asked to make help desks equipped with pulse oximeters and thermal scanners to provide immediate help to patients.

-Prasad appealed to the people to follow social-distancing norms, use face covers and take proper care of the aged, pregnant women, children and those suffering from co-morbidities.
+Prasad appealed to the people to follow social distancing norms, use face covers and take proper care of th aged, pregnant women, children and those suffering from co-morbidities.

 The Lead: Empowering underprivileged children